Pratikshinde55/Kubernetes-Rolling-update/README.md

 - Note:

   The  challenge is how to rollout without **downtime**.
 We need a strategy to ensure thye application is always available.

+Deployment Strategies:

 - Rolling Update Deployment / Ramped Deployment
 - Recreate Deployment
 - Blue-Green Deployment
 - Canary Deployment
 - A/B testing Deployment
 - Shadow Deployment / Dark Launching
 - Big Bang Deployment
 - CD